We ask six expert climbers, thru-hikers and trail runners to share their solo hiking tips for women who want to walk alone.

 Mobile phone coverage isn’t always reliable on the trail so download Cairn app which allows you to share your location with loved ones, download topo maps offline, navigate the trail with stats and, crucially, pinpoint locations where there is cell coverage.

-It’s also important to have a back-up plan, says Cheryl: “Since cell service is not guaranteed out there, I take along pages of guidebooks and carry them in a Ziploc bag or LOKSAK.
-I make notes on them, which come in handy when I forget details.
+It’s important to have a back-up plan, says Cheryl: “Since cell service is not guaranteed, I take pages of guidebooks in a Ziploc bag.
 I also keep a PDF copy of a guidebook on my phone.
 I have gotten lost (I prefer to say ‘misplaced’) a few times when I was distracted or hiking in bad weather.
 Some regular rock piles look a lot like cairns in the snow.
 With all these tools, I could get back on track without putting myself in harm’s way.”

 4. Set some safety rules